RESTful API Routes

 }

-The folder name will be used as the routeId, so make sure the folder name is unique and does not contain any special characters.
+The folder name is used as the routeId, so ensure each folder name is unique and contains only URL-safe characters.
+The routeId is important for correctly routing and identifying API endpoints.

-EverShop allows you to define the request data schema for each API endpoint.
-You can define the request data schema using a json file named payloadSchema.json
+EverShop allows you to define validation schemas for API request data using a payloadSchema.json

 {